zaimazhar/rojakcube-php/README.md

 - Type `laravel new tolong` in a specified folder.
 - Clone this repo / download and paste in the specified folder.
 (Overwrite ALL).
 - Create database `laravel_tolong`.
+- Open a terminal/bash/command prompt in the folder and type `npm install`.
 - Open a terminal/bash/command prompt in the folder and type `php artisan migrate`.